SomtirthM/Project/README.md

      ```

- - The dataset folder should be organized as follows:
+ - The dataset folder should be organized with the images and groudtruth as follows:

      >  datasets
          ├── img

          ├── gt

  - Then run the following command to train the model: